rejmann/vscode-namespace-refactor/README.md

 - PHP 7.4+
 - Composer configured in the project for namespace detection.
-- Workspace configurado no Visual Studio Code com arquivos .php
+- Workspace configured no Visual Studio Code com arquivos .php

 ## Extension Settings